thomasjk0831/FetchRewards-be/README.md

 | PUT    | '/spend'
 Updates("spends") the transaction points in the database.
 Required field is "points".
 example: { "points": 1000}
-Returns an array of objects that contain payer and the amount of points spent
+Returns an array of objects that contain payer and the amount of points spent .

 | GET    | '/points-balance'
-Returns an object that contain payer and the amount of points left
+Returns an object that contain payer and the amount of points left.

 **#Database helper functions**

 database access will be used using 'connection.js' file in the data folder.

-functions are defined in 'transactions-model.js' file
+functions are defined in 'transactions-model.js' file.

--*findall()* - returns all transactions in the database
+-*findall()* - returns all transactions in the database.

 -*updatePoints(id, updatedPoints)* - updates the points field in the transaction objects in the databse.
-It requires 2 parameters: id(this is the transaction id) and updatedPoints(this is the new updated points amount)
+It requires 2 parameters: id(this is the transaction id) and updatedPoints(this is the new updated points amount).

 -*spend(points)* - Updates the points field in the transaction objects in the databse.
 The function will keep updating until 'points' argument is fully spent.
 If there are no transactions at all, an error message will be returned.
 If there are insufficient amount of points, an error message will be spend.
 If all the points are successfully spent, an array containing all the payers and the amount spent will be returned.

--*findPointsBalance()* - queries the database and returns an object with payer and points left information
+-*findPointsBalance()* - queries the database and returns an object with payer and points left information.

--*findByID()* - returns a transaction by its ID
+-*findByID()* - returns a transaction by its ID.

 -*add()* - Adds a new transaction object to the database.